 In addition, it was also very peaceful in this location and there were hardly any people in this park.

 I highly recommend you visit Sandcut Beach and take a walk to the actual beach location through the main trail there, which will take you through the woods and huge trees which reminded me of the Redwoods I had visited on a west coast trip a number of months prior to this one.

 Here’s how huge some of these trees are:

 The beach itself is fairly underwhelming and in my opinion, it’s the trail and these trees that are the main attraction of Sandcut beach, one of which I believe leads to the other spots on this list, such as The Mystic and Sombrio Beaches, which I will be showing you in a moment (they are on this list).

 It’s still an awesome and recommended place to visit in southern Vancouver Island.

-One of the main things I had looked forward to finding during my time in Vancouver Island was a “hidden waterfall” that was said to be on Sombrio Beach and I am happy to report, it is a real thing and does exist.
+One of the main things I had looked forward to finding during my time in Vancouver Island was a hidden waterfall that was on Sombrio Beach and I am happy to report, it is a real thing and does exist.